Element Biosciences

 2017

-Element Biosciences specializes in next-generation sequencing (NGS) technology, primarily through its product, the AVITI System.
-This compact benchtop device provides high-quality DNA sequencing at a low cost, charging only $1 per million reads, which is significantly less than the industry average.
-The AVITI System is designed to deliver industry-leading accuracy, allowing users, including academic researchers and pharmaceutical companies, to maximize their resources.
-Element Biosciences differentiates itself from competitors by forming partnerships with other biotech firms, such as QIAGEN, to offer complete NGS workflows, enhancing the value of their product.
-Additionally, the company runs the 2023 AVITI for All Grant program, which provides free sequencing services to support research across various fields.
-The goal of Element Biosciences is to make high-quality sequencing accessible and affordable, thereby accelerating research and development in the biotechnology sector.
+Element Biosciences focuses on next-generation sequencing (NGS) technology, offering the AVITI System, a compact benchtop device that provides high-quality sequencing at a low cost of $1 per million reads.
+This system is designed for accuracy and efficiency, catering to clients like academic researchers and pharmaceutical companies.
+Element Biosciences stands out by forming partnerships with other biotech firms, such as QIAGEN, to deliver complete NGS workflows, and by running the 2023 AVITI for All Grant program, which offers free sequencing for various applications.
+The company's goal is to make high-quality sequencing accessible and affordable for a diverse range of users.

 Help us improve and share your feedback!
 Did you find this helpful?